-APDA DIVERSITY IN PD RESEARCH GRANT: ACADEMIC YEAR 2021-2022 Posted on September 4, 2019January 12, 2021 by Heather GraySuggest a Topic | Subscribe APDA Uncategorized APDA DIVERSITY IN PD RESEARCH GRANT: ACADEMIC YEAR 2021-2022 Deadline: 03/12/2021 APPLY HERE Award details One year grant up to a maximum of $75,000 will be awarded to research scientist (MD, MD/PhD, or PhD).
+APDA DIVERSITY IN PD RESEARCH GRANT: ACADEMIC YEAR 2021-2022 Posted on September 4, 2019February 12, 2021 by Heather GraySuggest a Topic | Subscribe APDA Uncategorized APDA DIVERSITY IN PD RESEARCH GRANT: ACADEMIC YEAR 2021-2022 Deadline: 03/12/2021 APPLY HERE Award details One year grant up to a maximum of $75,000 will be awarded to research scientist (MD, MD/PhD, or PhD).
 The applicants will receive notification of the decision in July 2021.
 The APDA grant year runs from September 1st to August 31st.
-Goal APDA Diversity in PD Research Grant is a one-year grant to study the health disparities and/or biological differences among under-represented PD communities.
-A recent APDA conference presented the existing data concerning PD in diverse populations, reported successes in this area from other disciplines and highlighted the experience of PD patients from various racial and ethnic groups.
-It also allowed for active discussion of the unanswered questions in the field.
-Current research has established the following: Diagnosis of PD among some under-represented communities is delayed as compared to Caucasian patients.
-Some under-represented communities are less likely to receive quality PD care.
-Clinical trial enrollment among certain under-represented communities is lower than in Caucasian patients.
-Biologic differences (clinical features, response to treatment, co-morbidities, prevalence, natural history, genetics, biomarkers) between racial or ethnic communities have not been fully explored.
+Goal APDA Diversity in PD Research Grant is a one-year grant to study the health inequities and/or differences among under-studied PD communities, across the spectrum of ethnicity, ancestry, geography, socioeconomic conditions, and gender.
+Current research has established the following: Diagnosis of PD among some under-studied communities is delayed.
+Some under-studied communities are less likely to receive quality PD care.
+Clinical trial enrollment among certain under-studied communities does not match their representation in the population.
+Differences in clinical features, response to treatment, co-morbidities, prevalence, natural history, genetics and biomarkers among various under-studied PD populations have not been fully explored.
 Projects should address one of these four issues.
-Projects can be designed to detect disparities or differences, understand the reasons for the disparities or differences, or test an intervention to improve disparities.
+Projects can be designed to detect inequities or differences, understand the reasons for the inequities or differences, or test an intervention to improve disparities.
 Eligibility All research scientists in the field of Parkinson’s research can apply.
 Application Process and Proposal Description of the proposed research plan should not exceed three (3) pages and should consist of background, specific aims, research design, and a statement of significance for Parkinson disease research.
 The applicant’s NIH biosketch should be included.
 The applicant should list all current and pending support, including sponsoring agency, amount and dates for awards.
 The application should indicate how other sponsored research complements or supplements the present proposal.
 The three page limit only applies to the length of the proposal, not the entire application.
 The three-page limit also does not include references.
 Funding Funding is not to be used for: Indirect costs or institutional overhead Salary for the principal investigator higher than $50,000.
 Travel expenses.
 Publication costs higher than $1,000.
 Equipment costs higher than $8,000.
 Grant Disbursement Funds will be awarded as follows: 50% on or about September 2021.
 25% on receipt of an acceptable six (6) month scientific report.
 25% on receipt of acceptable twelve (12) month scientific and financial reports.
 APPLY HERE Click here to read more about the APDA Diversity in Parkinson’s Disease Research Conference.